teijuan/heavensbake/pages/about.md

 ## Summary

-> An indie studio aiming quality adult entertainment focused on pregnancy and motherhood concepts, with a major focus on sfw storytelling (sometimes a bit more mature).
+An indie studio with a small team of artists dedicating their time and artistic efforts to bring quality adult entertainment focused on pregnancy and motherhood concepts, much SFW storytelling sometimes a little more mature.